Medical Engineers from the NHS came into Pleckgate to give pupils a taste of their work.

-The group worked with the Year Nines with the initiative aimed at inspiring students, especially girls, into the further study of physics, with the work supported by the Ogden Trust, which aims to increase the uptake in physics in 16+.
+The group worked with the Year Nines with the initiative aimed at inspiring pupils, especially girls, into the further study of physics, with the work supported by the Ogden Trust, which aims to increase the uptake in physics in 16+.

-“Students usually think about doctors and nurses and so on but there are a variety of other careers, directly linked with the further study of physics.
+“Pupils usually think about doctors and nurses and so on but there are a variety of other careers, directly linked with the further study of physics.

 “The NHS staff covered how several pieces of biomedical equipment worked and how physics is used in their job.